-Panasonic GH4 I’m really happy to own the camera, after using Canon for the past four years, it is nice to see Panasonic giving me so many things I have been asking Canon for but never got, like no aliasing or moire, zebras, focus peaking.
+Panasonic GH4 I’m really happy to own this camera, after using Canon for the past four years, it is nice to see Panasonic giving us so many things I have been asking Canon for but never got, like no aliasing or moire, zebras, focus peaking.
 The detail coming off this camera at 4k and downscaling to 1080 is just amazing.
 Watch my review of the GH4

 Panasonic 12-35mm lens since you will get less shallow DOF when using a M43 sensor you will be shooting wide open at f2.8 a lot, so having a nice sharp lens wide open is a must and this lens while pricey keeps things sharp and has image stabilization.

 Panasonic 35-100mm lens so small and so portable.
 I will write more later.

 Sony a7S I am also really excited to own this camera as well.
 The image coming off this camera is so clean at just about any ISO.
 While it does not shoot 4k internally like my GH4 it does deliver a superior detailed image to the Canon 5D Mark III.